SEND Information Report for 2021-22

 Every pupil’s EHCP is reviewed annually.
 Pupils, their families and other professionals use this process to evaluate effectiveness and ensure we are the most appropriate provision to meet pupil’s special educational needs.
 Our governing body act as critical friends.
-We also work with a SEND Advisor from the local authority.
+We also work with SEND Advisors from the local authority.
 We send out questionnaires to families and staff and gather the views of pupils through our schools council and “All about me” contributions as part of their EHCP.
 Ofsted externally evaluates our provision.
-At our last inspection in October 2014 we were judged as being a ‘Good’ school.
+At our last inspection in March 2019 we were judged as being an ‘outstanding’ school.

 What are the arrangements at Samuel Pepys School for assessing and reviewing the progress of pupils with SEND?

 Every pupil has an annual EHCP review meetings at which their progress is shared and outcomes reviewed.
 We liaise regularly with the Cambridgeshire SEND Resources Team to ensure progress is reviewed in line with the SEND Code of Practice.
-We also offer two consultation appointments per school year, in addition to regular communication via home/school books and phone calls.
-Families of pupils with behaviour support plans (IBP) have additional opportunities to co-produce and review the IBP, often in collaboration with CAMH or an Educational Psychologist.
+In addition to the EHCP review meeting, two consultation appointments are offered per school year, as well as regular communication via home/school books and phone calls.
+Families of pupils with positive behaviour support strategies (BSP) have additional opportunities to co-produce and review the strategies, often in collaboration with specialist input such as speech and language therapy or occupational therapy, or in some cases CAMH or an Educational Psychologist.
 For pupils in our early years provision staff and families complete Learning Journals to record and share their achievements.
-We use Tapestry (a web based recording system) to record and celebrate achievements.
-We currently use B Squared (B²) to assess and track individual pupil and are part of an established special school moderation and assessment group (Known as SSMAG) where we moderate with colleagues from other schools.
+We use Evidence for Learning (a web based recording system) to record and celebrate achievements and progress.
+We use “My Targets” and “My Progress” to assess and track individual pupil progress and are part of an established special school moderation and assessment group (known as SSMAG) where we moderate with colleagues from other schools.

 What is Samuel Pepys School approach to teaching pupils with SEND?